uoftgasa/uoftgasa.github.io/markdown/index.md

 	- requires keys from the [campus observer](#positions) or [Mike Williams](#ta-admin-and-observatory-director-michael-williams)

 ### Other Relevant Locations
+These locations currently organized in rough order from south to north.

 #### The Koffler Student Centre
 On the next block south of [AB](#astronomy-building) and [MP](#mclennan-physical-labs-and-burton-tower).